Moving Into a New Home: A Checklist

 • Lamps

-• Appliances, if your house doesn’t already have them
+• Appliances that your home doesn’t already have them

 What to Bring First When Moving Into a New House

-If you referenced our moving out checklist when you packed up your old home, you should already have an “open first” box of all the things you’ll need right away when moving into a new house, such as:
+If you referenced our moving out checklist when you packed up your old house, you should already have an “open first” box of all the things you’ll need right away, such as:

 • Basic first aid supplies